oceanprotocol/ocean-node/docs/serviceTemplates/README.md

 and `[Shot 3] At 00:10.000,`.
 Camera moves use the closed vocabulary — motion type + amplitude + speed, with medium amplitude and normal speed left unstated.

-**Two subgraphs, 26 canvas nodes.** Everything that is plumbing rather than a decision lives in `Beat 1 · FL2VA (starts from your photo)` and `Beat 2 · Ref2VA (carries the character forward)`.
+**Two subgraphs, 31 canvas nodes.** Everything that is plumbing rather than a decision lives in `Beat 1 · FL2VA (starts from your photo)` and `Beat 2 · Ref2VA (carries the character forward)`.
 Each holds its own `UNETLoader`, `CLIPLoader`, both `VAELoader`s, its H3 conditioning node, the sampler chain and the decoders; beat 2 adds the tail slicer and the final-frame extractor.
 The loaders are duplicated on purpose — ComfyUI caches loaded models by filename, so the duplicates cost no VRAM and each stage stays self-contained.
-Promoted onto each instance: `megapixels`, duration seconds, `steps`, seed, plus `ref_image_size` on beat 2.
-The canvas itself is the four prompt boxes, the reference loaders, the two instances, the boolean and its switches, `CreateVideo` / `SaveVideo` / `SaveImage`.
+The canvas itself is the four prompt boxes, the reference loaders, the shared `Controls` panel, the two instances, the boolean and its switches, `CreateVideo` / `SaveVideo` / `SaveImage`.

+**One control panel, both beats.** Resolution, beat length, steps and seed are single canvas nodes wired into `width` / `height` / `length` boundary inputs on both subgraph instances, into both `BasicScheduler.steps` and into both `RandomNoise.noise_seed`.
+They used to be duplicated inside each subgraph and promoted twice, which was a real bug rather than clutter: nothing kept the two `ResolutionSelector`s in step, and if they disagreed the joining `ImageBatch` (core, `image1` + `image2`) rescaled beat 2 to beat 1's dimensions — silent quality loss, no error.
+Duration had the same shape of problem, two `PrimitiveFloat`s feeding two frame-grid expressions.
+One seed for both stages is correct, not a collision: the stages take different prompts and different conditioning, so they never render the same clip, and a single seed makes a whole Run reproducible while you iterate. `ref_image_size` is the only widget still promoted onto an instance (beat 2's), because it is genuinely stage-2-specific — beat 1's `proxyWidgets` is now `[]`.

 **References ship bypassed, and that is safe.** Only `<Picture 1>` (the subject) is active — it is frame 0 of beat 1 *and* reference image 0 of beat 2, so one photo decides the face.
 `<Picture 2>` (product), `<Picture 3>` (location), `<Video 2>` (style/motion) and `<Audio 1>`
 (voice lock) are `mode: 4`.
 All four reference autogrows are `min: 0`, so an unwired socket is natively valid and needs no guard.
+They are stacked in one column under the group `Optional references — select a node and press Ctrl+B to toggle`, with `<Picture 1>` in its own `Subject — required` group above them so it never reads as optional.
+Real on/off switches are not buildable here with core nodes: `ComfySwitchNode` requires **both** `on_false` and `on_true` (both `required` `COMFY_MATCHTYPE_V3`) and there is no core way to synthesize an empty IMAGE/AUDIO for the off branch, while `ComfySoftSwitchNode`, which does take optional branches, is absent from ComfyUI 0.32.0.
+Feeding a blank or 1×1 image would be worse than bypass — the model would take it as a real reference.
+So bypass stays the mechanism and the group title says so.
 The external video is `<Video 2>`, not `<Video 1>`, because `ref_video_0` is reserved for the automatic chain — tags follow connection order and the node titles match what the user types in the prompt.
 H3's limits across all of them: **≤9 images · ≤3 videos (2–15 s each, ≤15 s total) · ≤3 audio · ≤12 files total.**